 The chimney cap covers the top of the flue and prevents water, debris, and animals like birds and squirrels from entering your chimney.

-If it is missing or damaged, it will allow water to enter your chimney and damage the flue liner, damper, and firebox.
+If missing or damaged, it will allow water to enter your chimney and damage the flue liner, damper, and firebox.

 Replacing a broken chimney cap ensures chimney components are protected.
 The chimney caps need to be of the appropriate size and should be installed properly to avoid issues in the future.